swent-epfl/mvp-prd/template/9-design.md

 Content (String), Publication time (Timestamp), Voting score (int), Owner Id (String).

-**User comments:** This collection manages the comments left by a particular user.
+**User comments :** This collection manages the comments left by a particular user.
 It is a sub-collection nested under each user, and each user comment has the following data:

 Content (String), Parent post Id (String), Publication time (Timestamp).

 The document id of a user comment is the same as the document id of the comment under the post.
 This, combined with the Parent post Id, allows retrieval of the original comment.
 The redundancy of the fields Content and Publication time is intended to enable fast display of user comments on the profile page, avoiding the need to retrieve each comment's data from under each post.
 This improves responsiveness and reduces reading costs.

+**Voters :** This collection manages the users that have voted on a post.
+It is a sub-collection under each post, and each document contains the following:

+The user vote type—true for upvote, false for downvote—(bool).

+The document id corresponds to the id of the user who cast the vote.
+This setup allows retrieval of the user's vote state and prevents multiple votes from the same user.
+The exact same collection structure is also present for comments.